 Types Source Detail/example Natura 2000 sites, for example using Section 106 Agreements of Local Development Plan funds.
-EU Funding European Agricultural Fund for Rural Development(EAFRD)) EAFRD funding is administered through Rural Development Programmes (RDPs) and primarily supports agri-environment measures, as well as farm investments, expenditures to support the rural economy and community led rural development (LEADER) programmes.
+European Agricultural Fund for Rural Development(EAFRD)) EAFRD funding is administered through Rural Development Programmes (RDPs) and primarily supports agri-environment measures, as well as farm investments, expenditures to support the rural economy and community led rural development (LEADER) programmes.
 The EAFRD also provides funding for the range of Glastir agri-environment schemes.
-European Agricultural Guarantee Fund (EAGF) Common Agricultural Policy (CAP) (Direct Payment to Farmers, replaces Single Farm Payment) incomes.
-Payments are subject to basic European Maritime and Fisheries Fund (EMFF) The EMFF is the main source of support for fisheries development, but also supports the diversification of practices and adoption of more sustainable practices.
+European Agricultural Guarantee Fund (EAGF) Common Agricultural Policy (CAP) (Direct Payment to Farmers, replaces Single Farm Payment) This is the main source of support for farmers' incomes.
+Payments are subject to basic environmental conditions (cross compliance), and recent reforms have included a 'greening' element which incentivises limited conservation management activities.
+EU Funding European Maritime and Fisheries Fund (EMFF) The EMFF is the main source of support for fisheries development, but also supports the diversification of practices and adoption of more sustainable practices.
 The fund also supports research activities, which may be relevant to marine Natura 2000 sites for which evidence gaps are often substantial.
-EUF European Regional Development Fund (ERDF) The ERDF focuses on capital investment in infrastructure and economic development projects.
+EU European Regional Development Fund (ERDF) The ERDF focuses on capital investment in infrastructure and economic development projects.
 ERDF Ireland-Wales Territorial Cooperation (INTERREG 4A) This is a €100m programme of support to collaborative projects between Ireland and Wales, with a major focus on conservation, livelihoods and tourism in the Irish Sea.
 European Social Fund (ESF) The ESF focuses on investment in human resources, skills and employment.
 Horizon 2020 Horizon 2020 is the EU Research and Innovation grant framework, and co-funds investments in research, innovation and research infrastructure, including activities designed to address societal challenges such as sustainable agriculture, natural resource use and climate change.
-LIFE LIFE is the primary source of EU support for conservation, and funds a range of species and habitat-level projects as well as wider integrated programmes. ery and Business sponsorship Sponsorship linked to corporate social responsibility (CSR) and operational areas of interest.
+LIFE LIFE is the primary source of EU support for conservation, and funds a range of species and habitat-level projects as well as wider integrated programmes. ttery and sector Is Business sponsorship Sponsorship linked to corporate social responsibility (CSR) and operational areas of interest.
 Private, Lottery and voluntary sector funds Charitable, lottery and trust funds focusing on biodiversity conservation and landscape management A range of competitive funds are available to support conservation management at a landscape scale, including: Esmée Fairbairn Foundation Heritage Lottery Fund